 The model risk is calculated by stressing the underlying assumptions in the models for behavioural assets and liabilities.
-For example, for the model applied to mortgage portfolios, the quality of the hedge depends on assumptions with respect to prepayment behaviour.
+For example, for the model applied to mortgage portfolios, the quality of the hedge depends on assumptions with respect to the prepayment behaviour.
 If these assumptions are wrong, the funding may be either too long or too short-term.
-Similar to the above, the Economic Capital for model risk is based on the estimated 99% confidence prepayment model error and the 99% confidence adverse interest rate change.
+Similar to the above, the Economic Capital for model risk is based on the estimated 99% confidence interval for the prepayment model error and the 99% confidence interval for adverse interest rate movements.
+It is assumed that combining these two 99% confidence levels results in a 99.95% confidence level for the mortgage loan portfolio value change as a result of the prepayment modeling error.
 The prepayment model risk for mortgage loans and the model risk for on-demand client deposits are included in the Business Risk category.

 Buildings owned by ING that are not managed by ING Real Estate are referred to as 'Property In Own Use'.
 Economic Capital for Property in Own Use is included in the Economic Capital for market risk.

-While aggregating the different Economic Capital market risk figures for the different portfolios, diversification benefits are taken into account, as it is not expected that all extreme market movements will appear at the same moment.
+While aggregating the different Economic Capital market risk figures for the different types of risks, diversification benefits are taken into account, as it is not expected that all extreme market movements will appear at the same moment.